Legal Virtual Horse Race Betting In 2024

 To get your seat on the digital “Millionaire’s Row” – and to win some money to help you get to the proper one someday – virtual horse sims are a very real way to go on a very big run.

-Is Virtual Horse Racing Betting Legal In The United States?
+Is Virtual Horse Racing Betting Legal In 2024?

 Yes!
 Virtual horse racing is legal for US players if you use an online sportsbook that offers horse racing sims.
 While there are no domestic operators that have virtual horse racing (many states have a similar product called Instant Racing, or Historical Horse Racing, which is explained below), every top-tier offshore sportsbook supports the market for horse betting simulators.